filecoin-project/curio/documentation/en/curio-cli/curio.md

 USAGE:
    curio calc supraseal-config [command options] [arguments...]

+DESCRIPTION:
+   Generate a supra_seal configuration for a given batch size.

+   This command outputs a configuration expected by SupraSeal.
+Main purpose of this command is for debugging and testing.
+   The config can be used directly with SupraSeal binaries to test it without involving Curio.

 OPTIONS:
    --dual-hashers                Zen3 and later supports two sectors per thread, set to false for older CPUs (default: true)